vincebel7/temperature-data-collector/README.md

 # temperature-data-collector
 An application intended for a custom-built IoT device, to collect, process, and display temperature and humidity data from a digital temperature and humidity sensor (DHT)

-This is an all-in-one project including collectors for various hardware platforms, a Redis server, a MySQL exporter, and a web server to monitor live data.
+This is an all-in-one project including collectors for various hardware platforms, a MQTT system (server, subscribers, publishers), Redis server, a MySQL exporter, and a web server to monitor live data.

 Docker containers to be included:

 ### Client:

-- Pi sensor collector
+- Pi sensor collector (not Dockerized yet)

-- Arduino sensor collector
+- Arduino sensor collector (not written yet)

 ### Server: